Statewide Assessments

 MN Assessments Graphic 3.16.21

-The federal Every Student Succeeds Act (ESSA) and Minnesota Statutes, section 120B.30, require students be assessed annually in reading, mathematics, and science.
-The MCA and MTAS are the standards-based accountability assessments used to meet this requirement.
+The federal Every Student Succeeds Act (ESSA) and Minnesota statutes require that public school students be assessed annually in reading, mathematics, and science.
+The MCA and MTAS/Alt MCA are the standards-based accountability assessments used to meet this requirement.
 They are developed and revised in collaboration with Minnesota educators, as outlined at the bottom of this page.

 The results provide a window into equitable student learning opportunities across the state.
 This allows policymakers, school leaders, and the public to gain general insight into the extent students have access to rigorous standards-based content and instruction at their school and district.
-These results should always be used with additional evidence of student learning from the school or district level.
+These results provide one data point that should be considered in the context of additional evidence of student learning, such a student projects and assignments, and other data from the district’s comprehensive and balanced assessment system.

 Most students take the Minnesota Comprehensive Assessment (MCA).
-Students who receive special education services and meet the Minnesota Test of Academic Skills (MTAS) eligibility requirements take the MTAS.
+Students with significant cognitive disabilities who receive special education services and meet specific eligibility requirements may take the Minnesota Test of Academic Skills (MTAS) or Alternate

 Does the MCA assess students on the newly revised academic standards?

-The MCA and MTAS are criterion-referenced assessments, which means they measure a snapshot of student learning of a pre-determined set of criteria: the Minnesota Academic Standards.
-As academic standards are revised, a new assessment is developed to align with the updated standards.
-The new academic standards are not assessed until a new assessment is fully developed and aligned to the revised set of standards.
+The MCA and MTAS/Alt MCA are criterion-referenced assessments, which means they measure a snapshot of student learning of a fixed set of criteria: the Minnesota Academic Standards.
+The Minnesota K–12 Academic Standards are revised every 10 years, according to a schedule determined by the state legislature.
+When standards are updated, the statewide assessments are also updated with a new series to align to the new standards.
+The new assessments are administered when the new academic standards are fully implemented.

 Minnesota K–12 Academic Standards in English Language Arts (2010).